smiracle/interview-questions/topics/systems_design_readme.md

 There are two primary methods to scale a system: horizontal scaling and vertical scaling, each with its own strategies and implications for system design.

-Horizontal Scaling (Scaling Out/In)
+ ##### Horizontal Scaling
-Horizontal scaling involves adding more machines or instances to your pool of resources to manage an increased load.
+Horizontal scaling (or in/out scaling) involves adding more machines or instances to your pool of resources to manage an increased load.
 It's about scaling out (or in) by increasing the number of nodes in the system, such as adding more servers to a cluster to handle more traffic.
 This method can significantly increase the system's capacity to handle more requests or data processing tasks.
 Horizontal scaling is often easier to implement with modern cloud-based services since it usually involves adding more instances of the same type of resource rather than upgrading existing ones.
 It's highly effective for distributed systems and applications designed to work over multiple machines, like web applications using microservices architecture.

-Advantages of horizontal scaling include:
+ ##### Horizontal Scaling Advantages
 - Enhanced fault tolerance and redundancy, as the failure of a single node doesn't necessarily bring down the entire system.
 - Flexibility in scaling, as resources can be added or removed easily based on demand.
 - Potentially unlimited scaling, constrained only by the infrastructure provider's capabilities or the architecture's ability to distribute workloads efficiently.

-Vertical Scaling (Scaling Up/Down)
+ ##### Vertical Scaling
-Vertical scaling, on the other hand, means upgrading the existing machines' capacity within your system.
+Vertical scaling (scaling up/down), on the other hand, means upgrading the existing machines' capacity within your system.
 This could involve adding more CPUs, memory, or storage to a server to increase its capability to handle more load.
 Vertical scaling is often referred to as scaling up (or down) because you're essentially making a single node in the system more powerful.
 It is a straightforward approach to scaling since it involves enhancing the existing servers' capabilities rather than adding more servers to the system.

-Advantages of vertical scaling include:
+ ##### Vertical Scaling Advantages
 - Simplicity, as it usually involves fewer complexities related to the system architecture changes.
 - Lower initial complexity for applications not designed to run on multiple machines, since there's no need to manage communication or data consistency across multiple nodes.
 However, vertical scaling has its limits - there's a maximum to how much you can upgrade a single machine, and at some point, it becomes cost-prohibitive or technically unfeasible to scale up further.
 Additionally, it introduces a single point of failure; if the upgraded server goes down, the entire service can be affected.